amdisrar/crapi-security-assessment/README.md

 ## Important

-This repository contains security assessment material.
-Sensitive evidence, credentials, tokens and raw captures must not be committed.
+This repository documents a simulated white-box security assessment of OWASP crAPI for learning and community reference.
+The client, contacts, scope details and engagement artifacts are fictitious and created for training purposes.